ekandrot/OpenGL_testapp/README.md

 # README #

 A place to test 3d game ideas using OpenGL.
-Currently, a Windows MSVC 2015 project.
+Currently, working on the Linux app, Windows needs to be updated to build.

 ### What is this repository for? ###